 World of Color

 World of Color is an obvious must-do as there isn’t a nighttime spectacular quite like it.
 The show uses fountains and projections to go through some of Disney’s best cinematic moments.
 The time of year will determine what version of the show you watch but they’re all worth seeing.
+Here are our tips on how to see World of Color!

 A Slow Walk out of the Park